 FMR Corp., 82 Devonshire Street, Boston, Massachusetts, 02109-3614, notified the Company that as of March 13, 1998 it beneficially owned 2,882,403 shares of Corn Products common stock.
 This represented 7.9% of Corn Products' outstanding shares on that date.
 Through its subsidiaries, Fidelity Management & Research Company and Fidelity Management Trust Company, FMR Corp. has sole voting power as to 199,585 shares, no voting power as to the remainder of such shares, and sole dispositive power as to 2,819,903 shares.

-The following table shows the common stock ownership as of March 20, 1998, of each director and executive officer, and the directors and executive officers as a group.
+The following table shows the common stock ownership as of March 23, 1998, of each director and certain executive officers (including named executive officers), and the directors and executive officers as a group.